Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_GetAndListOperations.md

 ## Get and List Document Model Operations

 Note that operation information only persists for 24 hours.
-If the operation was successful, the document model can be accessed using `GetModel()` or `ListModels()` APIs.
+If the operation was successful, the document model Id is provided in the `Result` property.
+This Id can be used with other methods like for example, `GetModel()`.
+If the operation failed, the error information can be accessed using the `Error` property.

 ```C# Snippet:FormRecognizerSampleGetAndListOperations
 var client = new DocumentModelAdministrationClient(new Uri(endpoint), new AzureKeyCredential(apiKey));